-So what was the Star of Bethlehem, or Christmas star?
+Was the Star of Bethlehem, or Christmas star, a real astronomical phenomenon?
 It’s a major seasonal symbol around the world.
-The story suggests the silhouettes of three regally attired men on camels, gazing across gently rolling hills or dunes of white, to a tiny solitary building in the distance.
+The story tells of three regally attired men on camels, gazing across gently rolling hills to a tiny solitary building in the distance.
 The night is dark, and one exceedingly bright star appears to hover over the small building, sending a bright shaft of light earthward to illuminate its outline.
 Another light glows gently inside.

 That is the picture most of us have of the Christmas Star, but it’s an image derived more from imagination and greeting cards than from the Bible.
-In fact, the Gospel of Matthew in the New Testament is the only place this “star” is mentioned in the Bible (Matthew 2:2, 7-10, King James Version).
+In fact, only the Gospel of Matthew in the New Testament mentions this “star” (Matthew 2:2, 7-10, King James Version).
 Even there, information on the star is sparse.
 The most telling reference is Matthew 2:9:

 When they had heard the king, they departed; and, lo, the star, which they saw in the east, went before them, till it came and stood over where the young child was.

 For anyone inclined to insist on the literal truth of scripture, this verse solves the question.
 If this verse is literally true, then the Star of Bethlehem could not have been any known natural phenomenon, simply because none would move that way.

 However, if we grant the author of Matthew – who assuredly was not an eyewitness at the Nativity – a little artistic license, the “star” might not have appeared literally in the way described.
 In that case, we can consider some natural, astronomical possibilities.
 In fact, there is some uncertainty about the use of the word for star in the Greek manuscript.
 Some contend that the word could have meant or implied an object other than a physical star.

 Was a conjunction the Christmas star?